ew66/nd013-c6-control-starter/README.md

     |Manual Tuning| 0.22 | 0.0005| 0.8| ![](plots/steer_final_2.png)| ![](plots/throttle_final_2.png)|

 - What is the effect of the PID according to the plots, how each part of the PID affects the control command?
+  - Term $P$: Large $P$ value will give the car a large change on the outout.
+  - Term $I$: Because it's relate to cumulative error, a large $I$ will elimiate the system bias over time.
+  - Term $D$: Large $D$ will help us to decrease the settling time and also increase the stability.

 - How would you design a way to automatically tune the PID parameters?

   > [Twiddle algorithm](https://martin-thoma.com/twiddle/) is probably a good method to auto tune the parameters.